Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 Tools for Code Reviews

-No matter how you develop and implement code reviews in your org, there are many tools that can help – whether for automation, version history, documentation, or other purposes.
-In fact, there are so many options, finding the right ones can seem daunting.
+No matter how you develop and implement code reviews in your organization, many tools can help - whether for automation, version history, documentation, or other purposes.
+There are so many options that finding the right ones can seem daunting.

 - 20 Best Code Review Tools For Developers